 In determining the salaries of all the elected officials but the sheriff, the compensation board is to annually review the compensation paid to comparable officers in other counties of the state, other states, private enterprise and the federal government.
-The compensation board is directed to consider setting the sheriff's salary so that it is comparable to those of professional law enforcement administrators and command officers of the lowa Highway Safety Patrol, the Division of Criminal Investigation of the Department of Public Safety, and city police agencies in lowa.
+The compensation board shall set the sheriff's salary so that it is comparable to salaries paid to professional law enforcement administrators and command officers of the state patrol, the division of criminal investigation of the department of public safety, and city police chiefs employed by cities of similar population to the population of the county.